ploigos/argocd-tekton-reference/docs/README.md

 ### Overview

-We take a 100% GitOps approach to managing not just the software you build.
-This includes all the integration and deployment tooling & services required.
+We follow a GitOps approach.
+That means using ArgoCD to deploy all required tools and services (including Tekton).
+Then we use those tools and services to build new software, which we also deploy using ArgoCD.

 To accomplish all Day 1 tasks, you need to complete the following high-level tasks: